 Improve inventory management

-BI can help by easily and quickly identifying stock turns, inventory-to-purchase ratio, slow-moving stock and gross margin return on investment (GMROI) by manufacturer, product group, product or location.
+Data analytics can help by easily and quickly identifying stock turns, inventory-to-purchase ratio, slow-moving stock and gross margin return on investment (GMROI) by manufacturer, product group, product or location.

-A BI solution lets you quickly view how much stock you have for a particular product and sort from highest to lowest, or drill down on a specific selection to find even more in-depth information.
+A data solution lets you quickly view how much stock you have for a particular product and sort from highest to lowest, or drill down on a specific selection to find even more in-depth information.

 The medical device industry can be volatile with seasonal fluctuations and changing demand so the ability to forecast and monitor these fluctuations is vital to ensuring overstock (which reduces margins), deadstock (presents a loss to the business) and understock (impacting service levels) are minimized, or ideally, do not occur.